rivie13/Helios/Helios_UI/Helios/tests/TEST_README.md

 1. Add appropriate patches for GUI components
 2. Avoid creating real windows or dialogs
 3. Mock any network operations
 4. Use the provided fixtures in conftest.py
+5. Place in the appropriate directory (unit/, integration/, or acceptance/) based on test scope